How to Make a Webcomic and How We Made Ours (2025)

 Now we can start connecting repeater elements to the dataset.

-3. When satisfied, click the (+) Add button on the left side of the website editor and go to Interactive.
+When satisfied, click the (+) Add button on the left side of the website editor and go to Interactive.
 At the bottom of the list of apps, you should see an option to create a pagination bar.
 We can drop the pagination bar onto the page and connect it to the archive dataset, so users can now navigate between different pages of items.
 You can adjust how many items display per page via the repeater's settings.

 You should be good to go!
 Don't forget that when you publish a new episode, you will have to go into the dataset collection to manually sync your unpublished changes to your live collection.
 This includes your Dynamic Episode page collection.
 Otherwise, users will not be able to access your new episodes.
 We recommend keeping all of your important datasets on one webpage so you can quickly switch between them to sync them to their live collections.
+And when you delete an item from the dataset, you'll have to delete it from the live collection as well or else it will remain there even after syncing.

 MAKING THE ABOUT PAGE